 6.30 PM Chanting in the Raja Rajeshwari temple – optional

 Sivananda teachers for all courses are skilled and experienced in the subject they teach.
-They are all graduates of the internationally renowned Sivananda Yoga Teachers’ Training Course and teach on a voluntary basis.
-They take forward the teachings of our gurus, Swami Sivananda and Swami Vishnudevananda for the joy that comes from service.
+They are all graduates of the internationally-renowned Sivananda Yoga Teachers’ Training Course and teach on a voluntary basis.
+They take forward the teachings of our gurus, Swami Sivananda and Swami Vishnudevananda.

-The Teachers’ Training Course offers a rigorous immersion schedule to allow for trans-formation in the student and for profound training.
-The course allows free time between morning and evening satsang each Friday.
+The Courses allow free time between morning and evening satsang each Friday.